7 Summers: Commercial performance

 "7 Summers" set the record for the biggest first-day streams for a country song on Apple Music, garnering 4.6 million streams and debuting at number three on the global chart.
 It also broke Spotify's first day record for a country track by a solo artist.
 The song debuted at number six on the US Billboard Hot 100, becoming Wallen's first top 10 entry, as well as the second top 10 debut ever for a song by a solo male country artist, the first since Chris Gaines (Garth Brooks)' "Lost in You" in 1999.
 This also made Wallen the first contestant from The Voice to score a top 10 single.
 The song would peak at number three on the Rolling Stone Top 100, the highest charting solo country song in the charts history.

 The song peaked at number 15 on the Billboard Country Airplay chart in February 2021, becoming Wallen's first single to miss the top 10 on the airplay chart since his debut single "The Way I Talk" peaked at number 30 in 2017.
 Its chart run was halted as a result of SiriusXM Satellite Radio, iHeartRadio, Entercom, and Cumulus Media all issuing directives to their stations to remove Wallen's music from airplay, following controversy after the singer was caught on camera using a racial slur with friends as they were entering his Nashville home.
-The song has been certified triple platinum in the United States by the Recording Industry Association of America (RIAA).
+The song has been certified 7× Platinum in the United States by the Recording Industry Association of America (RIAA).

 "7 Summers" strong commercial performance was primarily driven by TikTok and streaming, a rare occurrence in country music which typically relies on radio airplay and physical sales more than other genres.
 The success of the song through streaming was cited by the Los Angeles Times as "helping move country music into the 21st century".